Synergetic Empowerment: Wireless Communications Meets Embodied Intelligence: Introduction

-Despite the profound potential of this synergetic relationship, dedicated research remains in its infancy, with existing efforts largely approaching the problem from siloed perspectives.
-In the field of embodied intelligence, surveys such as \cite{embodied_intelligence} provide comprehensive taxonomies for the intra-agent control loop but do not extend this framework to the inter-agent collaborative dynamics mediated by communication networks.
-Similarly, multi-agent coordination studies \cite{ConsensusReview2022} focus primarily on consensus algorithms while treating the underlying wireless communication system as a given constraint rather than a co-evolving partner.
-Conversely, the communications community, exemplified by overviews like \cite{5G-A/6G} and specialized surveys such as \cite{Bai2023}, details AI-native radio techniques and wireless communication system optimization but predominantly frames agents as complex service endpoints to be managed, overlooking their potential as active network constituents capable of physical reconfiguration and adaptive optimization.
-These disconnected viewpoints thus reveal a critical gap in the literature.
-A holistic framework that captures the co-evolutionary dynamics and synergetic empowerment between embodied intelligence and wireless communication remains conspicuously absent.

-To facilitate the synergistic approach to agent communications, this article articulates a conceptual foundation for the co-evolution of embodied intelligence and wireless communication.
-The core of this foundation is the conceptualization of a unified cyber-physical system, where the embodied intelligence PCE loop deeply intertwines with the functional capabilities of the network.
-Guided by this integrated view, we then survey key enabling technologies, identify critical open challenges, and outline future research directions for this emerging field.
+Despite the profound potential of this synergetic relationship, dedicated research remains in its infancy.
+Existing surveys in embodied intelligence \cite{embodied_intelligence} provide comprehensive taxonomies for the intra-agent control loop but do not extend to inter-agent collaborative dynamics mediated by communication networks.
+Multi-agent coordination studies \cite{ConsensusReview2022} focus primarily on consensus algorithms while treating the underlying wireless communication system as a given constraint rather than a co-evolving partner.
+Conversely, the communications community \cite{5G-A/6G,Bai2023} details AI-native radio techniques and network optimization but predominantly frames agents as complex service endpoints, overlooking their potential as active network constituents capable of physical reconfiguration.
+To bridge this gap, this article articulates a conceptual foundation for the co-evolution of embodied intelligence and wireless communication, centered on a unified cyber-physical system where the PCE loop deeply intertwines with network capabilities.
+Guided by this integrated view, we survey key enabling technologies, identify critical open challenges, and outline future research directions.

 The remainder of this article is organized as follows.
-Section II introduces the fundamental concepts of embodied intelligence.
-Section III delineates the mechanisms by which embodied intelligence enhances wireless communication, while Section IV illuminates the empowerment from wireless communication to embodied intelligence.
-Section V scrutinizes the key challenges and open issues.
-Finally, Section VI concludes the article.
+Section II introduces embodied intelligence.
+Sections III and IV examine the bidirectional empowerment, and Section V identifies open challenges.